vonsa/dragimate/readme.md

 ### Getting started:

-1. Import the library into your javascript file.
+1. Import the library into your HTML file, before calling it in one of your other scripts.

 ```
-import { dragimate } from './dragimate';
+<script src="dragimate.min.js" defer></script>
 ```

 2. Create an array of animation objects.
 Transform types are required, the remaining properties are optional.

+For example:

 ```
 const animationObjects = [{ transform: 'rotateX', dragSpeed: 1, initalValue: 0, easeSpeed: 1, easeDuration: 200, }, { transform: 'rotateY' }];